what is an accounting clerk?

 -

-how do I find a job as an accounting clerk?
+how do I apply for an accounting clerk job?